Polymorphism (computer science): Subtyping

 The same goes for most other popular object systems.
 Some, however, such as Common Lisp Object System, provide multiple dispatch, under which method calls are polymorphic in all arguments.

-The interaction between parametric polymorphism and subtyping leads to the concepts of variance and bounded quantification.
+The interaction between parametric polymorphism and subtyping leads to the concepts of type variance and bounded quantification.

 Row polymorphism

 Row polymorphism is a similar, but distinct concept from subtyping.
 It deals with structural types.
 It allows the usage of all values whose types have certain properties, without losing the remaining type information.

 Polytypism

 A related concept is polytypism (or data type genericity).
 A polytypic function is more general than polymorphic, and in such a function, "though one can provide fixed ad hoc cases for specific data types, an ad hoc combinator is absent".

 Rank polymorphism

 Rank polymorphism is one of the defining features of the array programming languages, like APL.
 The essence of the rank-polymorphic programming model is implicitly treating all operations as aggregate operations, usable on arrays with arbitrarily many dimensions, which is to say that rank polymorphism allows functions to be defined to operate on arrays of any shape and size.